Jiboku-Oluwatunmise/fraud-dedetection-model/README.md

   3. Feature Engineering: This entails the selection of new data from old data.
 Through feature engineering, we were able to define the data which would be used for training and testing.
 Hot - encoding was done to convert categorical variables to integers, moreover, unneccessary columns such as customer name was reoved.

   4. Modelling: Modelling entails the creation of a decision making process.
-After conducting feature engineering, we import libaries, created functions and dataframes for the follwoing models: (a)
+After conducting feature engineering, we import libaries, created functions and dataframes for the follwoing models: (a) LogisticRegression (b) DecisionTreeClassifier (c) KNeighborsClassifier (d) RandomForestClassifier.

+  5. Training: Through the defined functions and dataframes, each models were trained and the following is a quick description of the results: (a) LogisticRegression, Accuracy score is 0.9990  (b) DecisionTreeClassifier, Accuracy score is 0.9995 (c) KNeighborsClassifier, Accuracy score is 0.9993 (d) RandomForestClassifier, Accuracy score is 0.9998

+  6. Testing: After training, testing was conducted through the cross validation using K-fold. and the following was deduced: (a) LogisticRegression, Accuracy score is 0.9991  (b) DecisionTreeClassifier, Accuracy score is 0.9996 (c) KNeighborsClassifier, Accuracy score is 0.9994 (d) RandomForestClassifier, Accuracy score is 0.9998

+  8. Interpretation and final remarks were made which highlighted RandomForestClassifier as the most accurate model which the bank should integrate into its processes to dedect fradulent transactions.